mhaythornthwaite/Football_Prediction_Project/README.md

 The data was collected directly from an API:<a href="https://www.api-football.com/" target="_blank"> api-football</a>.
 This was preferred over a static database that can be readily found online, due to the following:

-- API calls can be made daily, refreshing the database with the most recent statistics and results, to consistently retrain the model on up-to-date information.
+- API calls can be made daily, refreshing the database with the most recent statistics and results, allowing the model to consistently be retrained on up-to-date information.
-- The API not only provides past game data but information on upcoming games, essential to make predictions which feed into the web application.
+- The API not only provides past game data but also information on upcoming games, essential to make predictions which feed into the web application.

 ## Data Cleaning and Preparation

 Data was initially collected from the 2019-2020 premier league season, in the form of a single json file per fixture containing a range of stats (e.g. number of shots, possession etc.) These json files were loaded into a Pandas DataFrame, and organised into a nested dictionary in the following form: `{team ID: {fixture_id: stats_df}}`

-Execution of `01_api_data_request.py` and `02_cleaning_stats_data.py` will update the database with recently played fixtures and add these DataFrames directly to the nested dictionary described above.
+Execution of `01_api_data_request.py` and `02_cleaning_stats_data.py` will update the database with recently played fixtures not already stored within the databse and add these DataFrames directly to the nested dictionary described above.

 ## Feature Engineering and Data Visualisation